Ziconius/FudgeC2/README.md

 sudo python3 Controller.py
 ```

-For those who wish to use FudgeC2 via Docker, a template Dockerfile exists within the repo as well.
+For those who wish to use FudgeC2 via Docker, you can find the Docker [here](/Dockerfile).

 ##### Settings: